-- Time period (Today, 7 days, 30 days, and so on) - Date details under the drop-down list shows the start date and time used to calculate the selected period. - Configure the maximum time period available on the Settings > Reporting > Dashboard page (see Configuring Dashboard reporting data, page 409).
+- Time period (Today, 7 days, 30 days, and so on) - Date details under the drop-down list shows the start date and time used to calculate the selected period. - Configure the maximum time period available on the Settings > Reporting > Dashboard page (see Configuring Dashboard reporting data, page 414).

 With Microsoft SQL Server Express, the maximum time period is 30 days, and cannot be changed.

-- Severities (Critical, High, Medium, or Low) Click the Severity Mapping link for more information about the categories associated with each severity level. - Action (All, Permitted, or Blocked) - Direction (All, Inbound, or Outbound)
+• Severities (Critical, High, Medium, or Low)

+Click the Severity Mapping link for more information about the categories associated with each severity level.

+- Action (All, Permitted, or Blocked) - Direction (All, Inbound, or Outbound)

-The number of Advanced File Analysis requests made in the time period displayed on the Advanced File Analysis report is also listed.
-(See Advanced File Analysis report, page 164.)
+The number of Advanced File Analysis requests made in the time period selected for the Threats reports is also listed.
+(See Advanced File Analysis report, page 169.)
 Click the link to navigate directly to the Reporting > Advanced File Analysis page and view the details.